Manuel José Vieira

-Manuel José Azevedo Vieira (born 4 February 1981), known as Manuel José, is a Portuguese professional footballer who plays for CD Candal.
-Mainly a right midfielder, he can also play as an attacking right-back.
+Manuel José Azevedo Vieira (born 4 February 1981), known as Manuel José, is a Portuguese former professional footballer.
+Mainly a right midfielder, he could also play as an attacking right-back.

 Club career

 Born in Vila Nova de Gaia, Porto District, Manuel José unsuccessfully graduated from FC Porto's academy, going on to serve a number of loans before being released in June 2005.
 He made his Primeira Liga debut with Académica de Coimbra, where he played from January to June 2003.

 After a solid season with Porto's neighbours Boavista FC, Manuel José joined Romania's CFR Cluj Portuguese contingent in June 2006, for €300,000.
-In his first year in Liga I he was a regular and the team player with the most assists, accumulating eleven decisive passes; however, with the arrival of Ioan Andone as head coach in the summer of 2007, he lost his place in the starting XI and failed to regain that position.
+In his first year in Liga I he was a regular and the team player with the most assists, totalling 11; however, with the arrival of Ioan Andone as head coach in summer 2007, he lost his place in the starting XI and failed to regain that position.

 On 5 February 2009, Manuel José terminated his contract with Cluj.
 He returned to Portugal in July, signing with F.C.
 Paços de Ferreira.
 He scored a career-best eight goals in the 2012–13 campaign – in only 19 starts – being essential as the club finished third and qualified for the UEFA Champions League for the first time in its history.